-Under follow-up cooperation, JICA is currently now will be collected formulating a facility repair plan to ensure the mini-hydro and allocated to the rice power plant operates steadily and will consider specific terrace conservation restoration assistance soon after the plan is formulated. fund.
-Accordingly, JICA As for the power supply agreement, JICA has also continues to support supported approval procedures by the Energy Regulatory efforts to achieve the Commission.
-As soon as the Commission approves the originally intended power supply agreement, electricity sales revenue until impacts.
+Under follow-up cooperation, JICA is currently formulating a facility repair plan to ensure the mini-hydro power plant operates steadily and will consider specific restoration assistance soon after the plan is formulated.
+As for the power supply agreement, JICA has also supported approval procedures by the Energy Regulatory Commission.
+As soon as the Commission approves the power supply agreement, electricity sales revenue until now will be collected and allocated to the rice terrace conservation fund.
+Accordingly, JICA continues to support efforts to achieve the originally intended impacts.

-Constructed Likud Mini-Hydro Power Plan
+Constructed Likud Mini-Hydro Power Plant

-The Project for Improvement of Basic Skills and Vocational Training in South Sudan (Phase II) (Technical Cooperation) South Sudan
+South Sudan The Project for Improvement of Basic Skills and Vocational Training in South Sudan (Phase II) (Technical Cooperation)